aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getRefreshDate() {#getRefreshDate--}

+<b>@deprecated.</b> Please use the 'refreshDate' property instead.
 Gets the last date time when the PivotTable was refreshed.

 ```javascript
 getRefreshDate() : Date;